GitHubRepoJohn/GettingAndCleaningData/README.md

 ==============

 run_analysis.R:

-  should be run in the "data" directory reads in various data files from the "data" directory outputs a tidy data set to file "tidydata"
+  should be run in the "data" directory

+  reads in various data files from the "data" directory

+  outputs a tidy data set to file "tidydata"        # dataframe of dimensions [10,299 x 81 ]

 tidydata
 ========

+tidydata is written using write.table, and can be loaded back into R by simple read.table: d <- read.table(url(address), header = TRUE)

+then viewed by:
+View(d)